drammock/eeg-phone-coding/pubs/manuscript/manuscript.md

 (associated with acoustic-phonetic stimulus properties) is not strictly necessary to recover (some of) the patterns of similarity predicted by each phonological feature system.
-Therefore, to the extent that confusion matrices differ across feature systems in the analysis of truncated data, we can infer differences in the fidelity of each feature system’s representation of
+Therefore, to the extent that confusion matrices differ across feature systems in the analysis of truncated data, we can more confidently infer differences in the fidelity of each feature system’s representation of
 \emph{phonological} information, as opposed to patterns of \emph{phonetic}
-similarity.}
+similarity.
+However, it is important to remember that late-stage processing of consonantal information is concurrent with early-stage processing of incoming vowel information as the stimulus unfolds through time.
+Therefore, the influence of acoustic cues to consonant identity that are carried by the vowel cannot be entirely ruled out even in our truncated data.
+By truncating at 100 ms after the consonant-vowel transition, we have hopefully minimized or eliminated the influence of formant transitions during the vowel onset, but other cues (such as vowel duration covarying with the voicing status of preceding stop consonants) cannot be fully ruled out by truncation alone.}

 <!--
 This work is similar in spirit to prior studies using representational